dogolpeezon/GLFW-cube-and-pyramid/README.md

 This is my cube example of using GLFW with a more Object Oriented way.
 It was written on Linux mint system.
 I am working on a cross compilation cmake.

 All the examples i had found on line were written all in one file.. this is a start to creating more a type of application.
-Only just got the keyboard input to print to terminal.
+Keyboard input only print to terminal at moment.

 Build..